voteliquid/blog/_posts/2017-04-08-liquid-privacy.md

 DAN:
-Both sides can stop the relationship without the other finding out.
+Either side can stop the delegation without the other finding out.

 MATT: